ErikBjare/KnowTree/README.md

  - The learner would be provided with an overview of what they can do with the thing they want to learn (how to build upon their acquired knowledge).
    - Example: If someone has just learned the basics of programming, they would be shown what they can do/learn with what knowledge.
  - Freedom of learning *what you want* while still learning *what you need*.
-   - There is no core curricula, the learner can themselves choose which path they want to take while still getting some indication of which paths are reasonable.
+   - There is no core curricula, the learner can themselves choose which path they want to take while still getting some indication of which paths are reasonable/practical.

 ## Naming